yashchandak/yashchandak.github.io/blog/_posts/2020-12-23-OptFuture.md

 \end{align}
 $$

-This decomposition has an elegant intuitive interpretation.
-The terms assigned to $$(a)$$ correspond to how the future prediction would change as a function of past outcomes, and the terms in $$(b)$$ indicate how the past outcomes would change due to changes in the parameters of the policy $$\pi^\theta$$.
+This decomposition has an elegant and intuitive interpretation.
+The terms assigned to $$(a)$$ correspond to how the future prediction would change as a function of past outcomes, and the terms in $$(b)$$ indicate how the past outcomes would change due to changes in the parameters of the policy $$\pi_\theta$$.
 Here, term (b) can be obtained using standard off-policy gradient estimators and term (a) can be obtained as the following,

 \begin{align}
     \frac{\partial \hat J_{k+1}(\theta)}{\partial \hat J_i(\theta)}  &= \frac{\partial \phi(k+1)(\Phi^\top  \Phi)^{-1}\Phi^\top  Y}{\partial Y_i} \\